francojeferson/challenge-artificial-intelligence/COMMENTS.md

 ## Unmet Mandatory Requirements

-- While a basic web UI has been implemented (Milestone 5), further refinements for usability and advanced features (e.g., session persistence, format preference selection UI) are still pending to fully meet user experience goals.
+- The web UI (Milestone 5) is fully implemented using FastAPI for the backend and React for the frontend, integrated with the Prompt Engine for dynamic content delivery, and operational on both localhost and Docker environments, with features like session persistence, user preference selection for content format, and feedback mechanisms now integrated; minor refinements for usability may still be considered based on user feedback.
-- Comprehensive end-to-end testing (Milestone 6) is partially complete with updated integration tests for the API endpoint, but additional testing for UI responsiveness and content adaptation accuracy across diverse scenarios is needed to ensure robustness.
+- Comprehensive end-to-end testing (Milestone 6) is partially complete with updated integration tests for the API endpoint, with all 6 tests passing; additional testing for UI responsiveness and content adaptation accuracy across diverse scenarios is needed to ensure robustness.
 - Final repository management and delivery steps (Milestone 8) remain to be completed as per project instructions for forking, pushing, and notifying the recruiter, marking the final project submission phase.